Can two Amish brothers working out of a cow stable build a construction business?

 Stable Hollow was anxious to restore more barns, but they didn’t have the necessary space to accommodate the additional supplies, equipment, and office space that would be needed.
 Besides, winter work days started miserably.
 Wasting time blowing heaters on frozen engines to get them started and pulling lumber out of frozen mud is not a construction worker’s ideal start on an 11° morning.

-The Brothers are passionate about giving employees a top-notch work experience.
+The brothers are passionate about giving employees a top-notch work experience.
 This includes proper safety training, leadership development, and a clean and upbeat crew.
-They had only one way forward — build a bigger, more efficient work space.
+They had only one way forward — build a bigger, more efficient workspace.

 The Challenges of the Dream